matiasvlevi/ludit/README.md

 <br/><br/><br/>

-Ludit is an interpreter for Ludi, a language meant to express and compute boolean algebra expressions in the CLI.
+Ludit is an interpreter for Ludi, a language meant to express and compute boolean algebra in the CLI.

 > Project is under development